scubbo/blog-content/blog/content/posts/2023-wrap-up-books.md

 A standard of "best sci-fi" books, I had high hopes for this one - hopes that, sadly, were not met.
 It had some cool ideas in it, for sure (the composite-consciousness species was a new one to me), but other than that - well, I'll just quote my [Mastodon post](https://fosstodon.org/@scubbo/110618207602838405)[^no-toots] of the time:

 > "A Fire Upon The Deep" may be the most disappointing book I've ever read.
-The intro teased truly inhuman AI viewpoints, never deliverd; popular reporting of the book makes much of "code archaeology", only mentioned once in passing; the two alien races are interesting ideas but nothing's done with them (I truly thought the radio-coats would lead to Flenser *becoming* a Power); the ending was a non-event that left countless plot threads open.
+The intro teased truly inhuman AI viewpoints, never delivered; popular reporting of the book makes much of "code archaeology", only mentioned once in passing; the two alien races are interesting ideas but nothing's done with them (I truly thought the radio-coats would lead to Flenser *becoming* a Power); the ending was a non-event that left countless plot threads open.

 It's _possible_ that the sequel Children Of The Sky would pick up on some of those plot threads in a satisfying way, but I'm unlikely to chance it.
 Who knows, though - maybe going in with lowered expectations would make me enjoy it more!?